sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ### Create the check

-Now that the dynamic runtime asset is registered, you can create a check named `check-sensu-site` to run the command `http-check --url https://sensu.io` with the [sensu/http-checks][16] dynamic runtime asset, at an interval of 15 seconds, for all agents subscribed to the `run_proxies` subscription, using the `sensu-site` proxy entity name.
+Now that the dynamic runtime asset is registered, you can create a check named `check-sensu-site` to run the command `http-check --url https://sensu.io` with the sensu/http-checks dynamic runtime asset, at an interval of 15 seconds, for all agents subscribed to the `run_proxies` subscription, using the `sensu-site` proxy entity name.

-The check includes the [`round_robin` attribute][18] set to `true` to distribute the check execution across all agents subscribed to the `run_proxies` subscription and avoid duplicate events.
+The check includes the `round_robin` attribute set to `true` to distribute the check execution across all agents subscribed to the `run_proxies` subscription and avoid duplicate events.

 To create the `check-sensu-site` check, run: